Mole Mapping In Northwood & Harley Street

-The BAD has not seen any evidence that these imaging techniques, even when supplemented by computer processing and analysis of the images, can replace the experienced clinical opinion of a trained Consultant Dermatologist”
+The BAD advises that imaging techniques, however useful and even when supplemented by computer processing and analysis of the images, can’t replace the experienced clinical opinion of a trained Consultant Dermatologist.